 A large portion of what we know today and identify as Hinduism actually comes from the legends of the Puranas.
-Mythologies, sacred rites and rituals, pilgrimages, festivals, and even occasional love stories are all found there in hindu puranas.
-Puranas is a massive collection of ancient Hindu literature that covers a wide range of subjects, most notably the stories of various gods and deities.
+Mythologies, sacred rites and rituals, pilgrimages, festivals, and even occasional love stories are all found there in the hindu puranas.
+Puranas is a massive collection of ancient hindu literature that covers a wide range of subjects, most notably the stories of various gods and deities in Hinduism.

 Each purana focuses on a central deity.
 For example, the Shiva Purana comprises the legends of Lord Shiva (Hinduism’s destruction god), whereas the Bhagavata Purana tells the stories of how Lord Vishnu (Hinduism’s preserver god) plays his duty to maintain and balance the dharmic law in the universe.